roye10/ShapleyLorenz/README.md

 ![Logo](Pictures/logo_small.png)

 ## Installation
-this package can be installed from [PyPi](https://pypi.org/project/shapley-lz/) using the following command
+this package can be installed from [PyPI](https://pypi.org/project/shapley-lz/) using the following command

 ```
 pip install shapley_lz
 ```

+N.B. there is also a [multiprocessing version](Code/shapley_lz_multiproc), using Python's inbuilt multiprocessing module, thus making use of all cpu cores, allowing faster runtime.

 ## Summary